ArcticEcho/GraveRobber/README.md

 A .NET PoC program for fetching data from the SOCVR graveyards.

-For instructions on running this program in docker, referr to the comments in the docker-compose.yml.example file.
+For instructions on running this program in docker, refer to the comments in the [docker-compose.yml.example](/docker-compose.yml.example) file.